andyz123/AndyZhengBlog/README.md

 # Introduction
 This is a fullstack website developed using the Flask framework and deployed under the domain https://www.andyzhengblog.com/.
 Python is my preferred language so I decided to write the back-end logic using Python.
 If anybody has any suggestions, feel free to send me some!
+Thanks!

 # Features
 - Blog